Dry Herb Guide

 - Place your mouth inside the mouthpiece, forming a gentle seal with your lips.

-- As you start a slow inhale, bring the lighter to the edge of the bowl—try to light just a small corner at a time.
+- As you start a slow inhale, bring the lighter to the edge of the bowl and try to light just a small corner at a time.

 - Keep your inhale steady so the chamber fills with thick but manageable smoke, not all at once.